 The second feature Cloud Access gives you is the access codes on its smartphone app.
 Using this feature, you can have a dedicated folder for your friend/sibling on which they can add or retrieve content, without being on your local home network.

 You just need to create an account for that person of your NAS first, create an access code, and give him/her its information.
 Then, your friend/sibling need to install that app on their smartphone and enter that code.

 This is it.
 Now your friend/sibling can access that folder and add/retrieve files from that server from a remote location.

 In terms of performance, this unit did well without doing any groundbreaking stuff.
 We managed to get 67 MBPS speed for writing and 87 MBPS for reading, not too good but not too bad either.

 Obviously, there are some downsides in this server.

-First, since it's a single-drive setup, there's no data redundancy of any type and you can't have any backup of your data.
-You can do a workaround here by creating safe-points and transferring that data over to your external hard drive or another NAS from time to time, but it kills the whole NAS idea - a central network storage where all of your data is safe.
+First, since it's a single-drive setup, there's no data redundancy of any type, and you can't have any backup of your data.
+You can do a workaround here by creating safe-points and transferring that data over to your external hard drive or another NAS from time to time, but it kills the whole NAS idea - central network storage where all of your data is safe.